usarica/scouting/analysis/README.md

 conda activate analysisenv
 jupyter notebook --no-browser

-# then execute on your local computer to forward the port, and visit the url
+# then execute this on your local computer to forward the port, and visit the url in your browser
 ssh -N -f -L localhost:1234:localhost:1234 uaf-10.t2.ucsd.edu
 ```